sardination/TrackingData/README.md

 # TrackingData
-Contains python code to read and analyze tracking data
+Python code to read and analyze tracking data
+Look at the example script to get started.